Loading...

 2025, 53(8): 73-86. doi:10.12141/j.issn.1000-565X.240403

 With the increasing application of Connected and Autonomous Vehicle (CAV) technologies in active traffic management, Variable Speed Limit (VSL) strategies have become crucial for improving traffic flow efficiency and safety.
-Aiming to relieve the traffic conflicts in urban expressway merging areas that lead to reduced capacity and abrupt speed variations, this paper proposes a coordinated variable speed limit control strategy for expressway mainline and on-ramp in a vehicular network environment.
-First, a mainline traffic flow prediction model based on METANET is adopted, constructing a bi-objective function to minimize the total travel time and distance, using Model Predictive Control (MPC).
-Then, the variable speed limit control problem is modelled as a Markov decision process, with a composite reward function based on average speed, throughput, and vehicle delay.
-By introducing Deep Q-network (DQN), the optimal on-ramp speed limits under different traffic flow conditions are calculated and disseminated to CAVs through Vehicle-to-Infrastructure (V2I) communication.
-Finally, the proposed coordinated control strategy is simulated and tested using the North Third Ring Expressway in Xuzhou, China as a case study.
-The empirical results based on SUMO microsimulation demonstrate that the proposed strategy, compared to the scenario with speed control only on the mainline, reduces the total travel time of network vehicles by 3.75%, increases the average speed by 14.49%, and reduces traffic density fluctuations by 14.81%.
-This confirms that the strategy effectively improves merging area traffic throughput, reduces speed differentials between mainline and ramp vehicles, narrows the spatiotemporal scope of traffic congestion, which consequently enhances traffic flow stability in a vehicular network environment.
+To address the issues of decreased traffic capacity and abrupt speed variations caused by traffic conflicts in urban expressway merging areas, a cooperative variable speed limit (VSL) control strategy was proposed for the mainline and on-ramp under a connected vehicle environment.
+Firstly, a mainline traffic flow prediction model based on Motorway Traffic Flow Network Modle (METANET) was adopted, constructing a bi-objective function to minimize the total travel time and distance, using Model Predictive Control (MPC).
+Then, the variable speed limit control problem was modelled as a Markov decision process, with a composite reward function based on average speed, throughput, and vehicle delay.
+By introducing Deep Q-network (DQN), the optimal on-ramp speed limits under different traffic flow conditions were calculated and disseminated to CAVs through Vehicle-to-Infrastructure (V2I) communication.
+Finally, the proposed coordinated control strategy was simulated and tested using the North Third Ring Expressway in Xuzhou, China as a case study.
+The empirical results based on SUMO microsimulation demonstrate that the proposed strategy, compared to the scenario with speed control only on the mainline, reduces the total travel time of network vehicles by 8.51%, increases the average speed by 14.49%, and reduces traffic density fluctuations by 14.81%.
+These results demonstrate that the proposed method can effectively improve traffic flow efficiency in merging areas under a connected vehicle environment, reduce speed differences between mainline and ramp vehicles, and shrink the spatiotemporal scope of congestion, thereby enhancing the stability of urban expressway traffic flow.

 Architecture & Civil Engineering

-LI Tao, HE Zhengbo, WEI Guozheng, et al
+LI Tao, HE Zhengbo, WEI Guozheng, CAO Hongyou

 2025, 53(8): 87-99. doi:10.12141/j.issn.1000-565X.240443

-To investigate the axial compression performance and strain compatibility of UHPC fully encased Q690 high-strength steel composite stub columns, seven specimens were designed, fabricated, and tested under axial compression.
+To investigate the axial compression performance and strain compatibility of UHPC fully encased Q690 high-strength steel composite stub columns, this study designed, fabricated, and tested seven specimens under axial compression.
 The research parameters included the internal arrangement of steel wire mesh, the volume content of UHPC steel fibers, the stirrup spacing, and the cross-section type of steel profiles.
-The deformation failure process, ultimate failure mode, and peak bearing capacity of each specimen were investigated.
-The results showed that the UHPC fully encased Q690 high-strength steel composite stub columns exhibited excellent axial compression bearing capacity and deformation performance, and the strain compatibility between core UHPC and Q690 high-strength steel was achieved at peak load.
-By referring to the bearing capacity calculation methods mentioned in various national codes, including China, Europe, and the United States, theoretical calculations of the axial compression ultimate bearing capacity of the UHPC fully encased Q690 high-strength steel composite stub columns were conducted and compared with the experimental results.
-The calculated results are in good agreement with the experimental results, providing a reference for calculating the axial compression bearing capacity of UHPC fully encased Q690 high-strength steel composite stub columns.
+It investigated the deformation failure process, ultimate failure mode, and peak bearing capacity of each specimen.
+The results showed that the UHPC fully encased Q690 high-strength steel composite stub columns exhibited excellent axial compression bea-ring capacity and deformation performance, and the strain compatibility between core UHPC and Q690 high-strength steel can be achieved at peak load.
+By referring to the bearing capacity calculation methods mentioned in various national codes, including China, Europe, and the United States, theoretical calculations of the axial compression ultimate bearing capacity of the UHPC fully encased Q690 high-strength steel composite stub columns were conducted and the results were compared with the experimental results.
+It shows that Tthe calculated results are in good agreement with the experimental results, providing a reference for calculating the axial compression bearing capacity of UHPC fully encased Q690 high-strength steel composite stub columns.

-YANG Yi, WU Jian, WANG Xin, et al
+YANG Yi, WU Jian, WANG Xin, XU Zhouyang

 2025, 53(8): 100-110. doi:10.12141/j.issn.1000-565X.240485

-Modern high-rise buildings are often designed with various local components such as shading strips and vertical decorative strips, and local design measures such as circular arcing are usually used in the corner area of the building.
-The influence of these common architectural design features on wind loads cannot be ignored, and the current code need to be improved, this paper takes the CAARC high-rise building standard model as the research object, and studies the influence of rough strips and rounded corner on the wind load of the structure through a series of rigid model pressure measurement wind tunnel tests and high-frequency balance force tests.
-The studies show that: 1) Under the smooth model condition, with the increase of rounding angle from 0% to 10%, the absolute value of the peak negative pressure in the corner area of the windward surface of the building will gradually increase, and the maximum increase is about 38.4%; The global body shape coefficients of the structure will gradually decrease, and the maximum reduction of the global body shape coefficients in the X direction and Y direction is about 26.3% and 39.9%, respectively.
-2) Under the condition of arranging vertical or grid rough strips with a width ratio of 0.01L on the surface of the model, it is beneficial to reduce the absolute value of the peak negative pressure in the corner and middle of the structure, with a maximum reduction of 13.68%; For the global body shape coefficients of the structure, the rough strip model is slightly lower than the smooth mode.
+Modern high-rise building façades often feature local elements such as sunshades and vertical decorative strips, and corner areas of buildings commonly adopt design measures like rounding or curving.
+The influence of these common architectural design features on wind loads cannot be ignored, and the current code needs to be improved., This paper takestook the CAARC high-rise building standard model as the research object, and studied the influence of rough strips and rounded corner on the wind load of the structure through a series of rigid model pressure measurement wind tunnel tests and high-frequency balance force tests.
+The studies show that: 1) Under the smooth model condition, with the increase of rounding angle from 0% to 10%, the absolute value of the peak negative pressure in the corner area of the windward surface of the building will gradually increase, and with the maximum increase is of about 38.4%; The global body shape coefficients of the structure will gradually decrease, and the maximum reduction of the global body shape coefficients in the X direction and Y direction is about 26.3% and 39.9%, respectively.
+2) Under the condition of arranging vertical or grid rough strips with a thickness of 1.5 mm on the surface of the model, it is beneficial to reduce the absolute value of the peak negative pressure in the corner and middle of the structure, with a maximum reduction of 13.68%; For the global body shape coefficients of the structure, the rough strip model is slightly lower than the smooth mode.
 3) The influence of arranging rough strips and rounded corner on wind pressure of building corner areas is not a simple superposition relationship.
 When both rough strips and rounded corner are arranged, the absolute value of the peak negative pressure in the corner area increases, with a maximum increase of 45.1%.
-4) Rough strips or rounded corners are installed in buildings, resulting in a decrease in the peak power spectral density in the crosswind direction and an increase in the corresponding dimensionless frequency of the peak power spectral density.
+4) After the installation of roughness elements or the rounding of corner areas, the peak value of the crosswind power spectrum decreases, and the dimensionless frequency corresponding to the spectral peak increases.

-JIANG Zuqian, XIAO Rucheng, SONG Chaolin, et al
+JIANG Zuqian, XIAO Rucheng, SONG Chaolin, SUN Bin, WANG Yeteng, JIANG Haixi

 2025, 53(8): 111-122. doi:10.12141/j.issn.1000-565X.240552